AudioCommons/audiocommons.github.io/_posts/2019-01-12-audiogaming-lesound-audiotexture-freesound.md

 AudioTexture Free is the free version of [AudioTexture](https://lesound.io/product/audiotexture/), an audio plugin by [AudioGaming/Le Sound](https://lesound.io) which loads contents from [Freesound](https://freesound.org/), then generate infinite variations of sounds and loops.
 A dedicated browser interface has been designed for an integrated workflow to use Freesound content with AudioTexture.
 You can search with filter/sorting criteria and preview right in the browser.
 The browser displays the most essential information about the sounds and allows double-click to directly load into AudioTexture synthesizer.
 AudioTexture Free will accelerate your workflow to create more content.

-AudioTexture Free has been developed as part of the [Audio Commons Initiative](https://www.audiocommons.org/).
+AudioTexture Free has been developed as part of the [AudioCommons](https://www.audiocommons.org/) project.

 ![](https://lesound.io/wp-content/uploads/2018/11/audiotexture_freesound_browser.jpg)